AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md

     -   Partitions: the number of partitions in the topic.
 Set the value to 1.
     -   Storage Engine: the storage engine of the topic.
 Set the value to Local Storage.
     -   cleanup.policy: the log cleanup policy for the topic.
 Set the value to compact. |
-    |Task status topic|The topic that is used to store task statuses.    -   Topic: the name of the topic.
+    |Task status topic|The topic that is used to store task states.    -   Topic: the name of the topic.
 We recommend that you start the name with connect-status.
     -   Partitions: the number of partitions in the topic.
 We recommend that you set the value to 6.
     -   Storage Engine: the storage engine of the topic.
 Set the value to Local Storage.
     -   cleanup.policy: the log cleanup policy for the topic.
 Set the value to compact. |
-    |Dead-letter queue topic|The topic that is used to store the abnormal data of the connector framework.
-To save topic resources, you can use a dead-letter queue topic or an abnormal data topic to store all abnormal data.    -   Topic: the name of the topic.
+    |Dead-letter queue topic|The topic that is used to store anomaly data of the connector framework.
+To save topic resources, this topic and the abnormal data topic can be the same topic.    -   Topic: the name of the topic.
 We recommend that you start the name with connect-error.
     -   Partitions: the number of partitions in the topic.
 We recommend that you set the value to 6.
     -   Storage Engine: the storage engine of the topic.
 Valid values: Local Storage and Cloud Storage. |
-    |Abnormal data topic|The topic that is used to store the abnormal data of the sink connector.
-To save topic resources, you can use an abnormal data topic or a dead-letter queue topic to store all abnormal data.    -   Topic: the name of the topic.
+    |Abnormal data topic|The topic that is used to store anomaly data of the sink connector.
+To save topic resources, this topic and the dead-letter queue topic can be the same topic.    -   Topic: the name of the topic.
 We recommend that you start the name with connect-error.
     -   Partitions: the number of partitions in the topic.
 We recommend that you set the value to 6.
     -   Storage Engine: the storage engine of the topic.
 Valid values: Local Storage and Cloud Storage. |

-## Create consumer groups \(Optional\)
+## Create consumer groups that the MaxCompute sink connector requires

-In the Message Queue for Apache Kafka console, you can manually create the two consumer groups that the MaxCompute sink connector requires.
+You can log on to the Message Queue for Apache Kafka console and manually create the consumer groups that are required by the MaxCompute sink connector.

 1. In the left-side navigation pane, click **Consumer Group management**.